+It has been established that there are benefits to using other languages in the training process.
+However, multilingual labeled data creation is challenging.
+In this paper, we aim to provide hints to narrow down future data collection strategies by evaluating an existing LLM family.
+A constraint in previous studies that assess the GPT model series \cite{hendy2023good, robinson2023chatgpt} has been the fact that these models are proprietary, closed-source systems that do not disclose information regarding their training data.
+This presents a challenge as it remains unclear which languages are included in the training of the models.
+On the other hand, open-source LLMs such as Meta's Llama2 \cite{touvron2023llama2}, is more transparent about its training process, including the languages that are included in its training data.
+This makes the model more suitable as a subject for our evaluation.

-In this work we are evaluating Llama2 \cite{touvron2023llama2} in machine translation to highlight its multilingual capability with an emphasis on languages the model has and has not seen during training.
-We analyze the results against linguistic feature distances to gather insight about which features and languages in the training data are important in LLM machine translation.
+In this work, we are evaluating Llama2 \cite{touvron2023llama2} for machine translation to highlight its multilingual capability in languages it has or has not seen during training.
+We also model a linear relationship (through correlation scores) between the linguistic feature distances and the translation metrics and use these scores as a basis for language importance analysis.
+The goal of the analysis is to narrow down the data investment effort by shedding light on which language(s) may improve the translation of other languages when included in the training data.
+An efficient data collection strategy will result in future multilingual LLMs that can be trained and deployed more efficiently, thus promoting sustainability.